cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 In PKI, [digital certificates](https://en.wikipedia.org/wiki/Public_key_certificate) are digital documents that verify the ownership of a public key by the named subject of the certificate.
 These certificates are issued by a trusted authority known as a Certificate Authority (CA).
-The primary role of a certificate is to ensure that a public key belongs to the individual, organization, or device it claims to be from, thus enabling secure communication and transactions over the Internet.
+The primary role of a certificate is to ensure that a public key belongs to the individual, organization, or device it claims to be from, thus enabling secure communication and transactions over the internet.

 A digital certificate contains several key pieces of information: the subject's name, the subject's public key, the expiration date of the certificate, the issuer's (CA's) name, and the digital signature of the issuer.
 The CA's signature is crucial as it vouches for the authenticity of the certificate.